The application page is now

 - Strengthen practical skills in data analysis, computer

-programming, theory, numerical modeling, laboratory technique, and
+programming, theory, numerical modeling, laboratory techniques, and

 - Develop competence and confidence in presenting scientific results in a public forum.

-their sophomore or junior years.
+junior years.
 Applications from traditionally underrepresented

-what is arguably the largest and most diverse astrophysical
+and the Harvard College Observatory (HCO).
+The CfA is arguably the largest and most diverse astrophysical

 institution in the world.
 A broad